-Children learnt about sound waves through playing unique music instruments to find out what creates illusion to the things they see.
+Children learnt about sound waves by playing unique musical instruments to find out what creates an illusion to the things they see.
 The EcoGarden located outside of the Science Centre was also part of the Gallery Hunt where children get to explore nature and learn about the medical purposes of the different kinds of plants.
 Upon completing all the questions on the Gallery Hunt, children were even given a small prize!

 Explore, Experiment, Experience